Course

 Other Potentially Life-Threatening Illnesses in Childhood

 Unfortunately, cancer is not the only cause of a shortened lifespan for some children.
-There are some other illnesses that can occur in childhood and may warrant palliative and/or pediatric hospice care (4, 5).
-These afflictions include:
+While cancer diagnoses account for about 36% of all pediatric hospice referrals, other illnesses can occur in childhood and may warrant palliative and/or pediatric hospice care (2).

 Self Quiz